 - Attend an information luncheon

-To be eligible for undergraduate Science Technology Engineering and Math Program support, a student must be a resident of New York who is either economically disadvantaged or from a minority group historically underrepresented in the scientific, technical, health and health-related professions, and who demonstrates interest in and a potential for a professional career if provided special services.
+To be eligible for undergraduate Collegiate Science and Technology Entry Program support, a student must be a resident of New York who is either economically disadvantaged or from a minority group historically underrepresented in the scientific, technical, health and health-related professions, and who demonstrates interest in and a potential for a professional career if provided special services.
 Minorities historically underrepresented in the scientific, technical, health and health-related professions means residents of New York State or permanent resident aliens residing in New York State who are Black, Hispanic, American Indian or Alaskan native.
-For the purpose of STEM, a student who is economically disadvantaged means a student who meets the criteria set forth below:
+For the purpose of CSTEP, a student who is economically disadvantaged means a student who meets the criteria set forth below: